ansible/community-docs/maintaining.rst

 In addition to the paragraph above, here is a checklist:

   * Give newcomers first positive experience.
-  * Have good documentation containing sections for newbies.
+  * Have good documentation containing sections / guidelines for newbies.
   * Make people feel welcome impersonally and individually.
   * Use labels to show easy wins.
   * Leave non-critical easy fixes to newcomers.
 Mentor them.
   * Be quickly responsive.
-  * Zero-tolerance policy towards behavior violating `Ansible Code of Conduct <https://docs.ansible.com/ansible/latest/commun    ity/code_of_conduct.html>`_.
+  * Zero-tolerance policy towards behavior violating `Ansible Code of Conduct <https://docs.ansible.com/ansible/latest/community/code_of_conduct.html>`_.
   * Put information how people can complain in your ``README`` and ``CONTRIBUTING`` file.
   * Links to the `contributing.rst <contributing.rst>`_ and `Quick-start guide <create_pr_quick_start_guide.rst>`, and other documentation in ``README``.
   * Add and keep updated the ``CONTRIBUTORS`` and ``MAINTAINERS`` files.